 UA manages the Improve database for institutional effectiveness (IE) plans and reports institutional effectiveness for SACSCOC.

 Improve is the University-wide database for collection and storage of academic and administrative improvement plans.
-UNT focuses on two major categories of expected outcomes: Academic Expected Outcomes (i.e. student learning outcomes) and Non-Academic Expected Outcomes (i.e. administrative outcomes).
-These plans document how UNT's academic programs and administrative units demonstrate a commitment to principles of continuous improvement.
-Improvements should be based on a systematic and documented process of assessing institutional performance in respect to mission.
+UNT focuses on two major categories of expected outcomes: Academic Expected Outcomes (i.e., student learning outcomes) and Non-Academic Expected Outcomes (i.e., administrative outcomes).
+These plans document how UNT’s academic programs and administrative units demonstrate a commitment to principles of continuous improvement.
+Improvements should be based on a systematic and documented process of assessing institutional performance with respect to mission.
 The institutional effectiveness process involves all academic programs, services, and constituencies across campus at all levels.

 Academic Program Review (APR)